 Every time you interact with your customers, you have an opportunity to make a good impression.
 But not all customers are speaking to you to tell you how great your product or services are.
-Sometimes, they have concerns and the manner in which they speak to you could be rude or unpleasant.
+Sometimes, they have concerns, and how they speak to you could be rude or unpleasant.
 You don’t need to sink to their level.
 Remain professional at all times and remember, the customer is always right, even when they’re wrong.

 If it matters to them, it matters to you.
 Remember, for some people, you may be the only person they speak to all day, so if it takes a customer some time to articulate their issue, make sure you do them the courtesy of listening to them.
 Sometimes just having an understanding ear at the end of the phone is all that’s needed to stop a complaint from escalating.

-No-one likes to be made to feel stupid.
+No one likes to be made to feel stupid.
 We’ve all been asked, “Have you tried switching it off and on again?”
-Only to realise it was never plugged in in the first place.
+Only to realise we never plugged the device in in the first place.
 The fault may well be entirely the customer’s, but now is not the time to apportion blame.
 Instead, empathise with them and see how you can help.
 Show how understanding and concerned about their predicament you are.
 Offer positive words and see how you can help them.